CPS-IT/setup-helper/Readme.md

 ### Caveats

-Currently we rely on a [fork](https://github.com/CPS-IT/glob) of `webmozart/glob` since the original doesn't allow recent PHP versions.
+Currently we rely on a the fork [cpsit/glob](https://github.com/CPS-IT/glob) of `webmozart/glob` since the original doesn't allow recent PHP versions.